AkwindFr/Etufit/README.md

-# "How to use" is under descriptions see below.
+# "How to use" is under description => see below.

 # Etufit Project

-Hello and welcome to Etufit project.
+Hello and welcome to Etufit 0.1 project.

 This application is based on :
 - Symfony 4.x